We are looking for passionate people to join our Board of Trustees

 - Committed to the aims and objectives of the organisation

 - Prepared to attend four Board Meetings and one AGM each year.
 These are normally held in Bedford.

 - Interested to meet staff and develop knowledge of the organisation’s function, roles and personnel.
 This may involve travel to Bedford

 - Willing to represent the organisation to other bodies

 - Ready to take an interest in a specific area of the organisation’s work or have a specific role within the Board

-SMART work with people with drug and alcohol problems and come into the category of “vulnerable adults”.
+SMART work with people who are homeless, young people and people who have drug and alcohol problems and come into the category of “vulnerable adults”.
 This requires those having any responsibility for/association with them to undergo a DBS (Disclosure and barring) check.